By: Jennifer Shu, MD, FAAP

 ✅ Talk to the hospital staff about your baby's safe sleep plans

-Sleep-related death is the leading threat to the life of a baby from when they come home to their first birthday.
+Sleep-related death is the top threat to a baby's life from the time they come home through their first birthday.
 Before leaving the hospital, ask the nurses any questions you have about your baby's sleep.
 They can go over the basics of

 sleep safety and share baby